 What You Will Do

-The AOT-RFE Group is looking to hire an Engineered Systems Tec 4.
-This position will perform technical installation and/or maintenance functions supporting engineering activities for magnet power supplies and pulsed power equipment.
-The incumbent will also be responsible for installing, testing, repairing, and maintaining systems and equipment for the LANSCE Accelerator.
+This position will perform technical installation and/or maintenance functions supporting engineering activities for ion source operations and development.
+The incumbent will also be responsible for installing, testing, repairing, and maintaining ion source associated systems and equipment for the LANSCE Accelerator.
 Specific duties may include testing, inspecting, and monitoring system and equipment for safety and efficiency, providing routine and specialized maintenance and/or repair, troubleshooting malfunctions, and coordinating any system or equipment shutdown, upgrade, or installation.
-This position is expected to use the accelerator operations maintenance database, documentation, written or verbal instructions, schematics, rough sketches, diagrams, layouts, and plans to accomplish needed work.
-Additionally, forklift operation is a requirement of this position.
-Finally, this position provides “on-call” support for the magnet power supply, pulsed power, and HV Injector systems after hours approximately one week out of four weeks.
+Finally, this position provides “on-call” support for the ion sources after hours approximately one week out of four weeks.

 What You Need